 To activate video call in Ncell, you have to

 Now that we have an upgrade in the mobile network that is 4G, it is also possible with 4G using a technology called Video over LTE or generically called VoLTE.
-As known, Nepal Telecom is launching the VoLTE service which will change the way we make calls and that too at a higher fidelity.
+Nepal Telecom has launched the VoLTE service that will change the way we make calls and that too at a higher fidelity.

 Tell us what do you think of the service that enables making calls and see the faces at the same time using a mobile network?
 Do you prefer it over OTT apps, with almost free calling but require data connection on both ends?